patmorin/patmorin.github.io/problems/gridobstacle.md

   Omitted.
 </div>

-With a little bit of padding we can prove the following, which shows that proving that every triangulation has a non-blocking grid-obstacle representation is at least as hard as proving the four-colour theorem:
+With a little bit of padding we can prove the following, which shows that proving that every triangulation has a non-blocking grid obstacle representation is at least as hard as proving the four-colour theorem:

 <div class="lemma">
    If $G$ is a triangulation that is not four-colourable, then there exists a planar triangulation $G'$ that does not have a non-blocking grid obstacle representation.